TRANSPORTATION & INFRASTRUCTURE

 By Rail

-Whether your company is receiving raw materials or shipping finished goods to market, the Upstate’s well-connected rail system can save companies time and money.
-Our region is served by major rail providers CSX and Norfolk Southern, with short-line services available.
+Whether your company is receiving raw materials or shipping finished goods, having easy access to well-connected rail infrastructure saves time and money.
+Upstate SC is served by major providers CSX and Norfolk Southern, with additional short-line rail services supporting industrial operations across the region.

 By the Grid and Beyond